Liana Lodge lies only 4 hours by car from Quito, yet it is set in a mix of primary and secondary, protected Amazonian rain forest.

 At night Quito is a lively city.
 Head to the modern Mariscal area where tourists and locals alike find a great range of restaurants, bars and night clubs.

-2024 price, per person, shared room basis Shorter/longer stays possible Based on two people sharing a room
+2025 price, per person, based on two sharing a room Shorter/longer stays possible Based on two people sharing a room

 Can’t find what you’re looking for?
 Get in Touch